TeMU-BSC/distributor/README.md

   -a, --annotators <TEXT TEXT TEXT TEXT>...
                                   Names of the 4 annotators separated by whitespace.
-  --backup                        Create a backup of the --source-dir.
+  --backup                        Create a backup of the `--source-dir`.
   --dummy                         Create dummy empty files to quickly test
                                   this script.
   --help                          Show this message and exit.